upcmd/updocs-content/logs/c0193_vvvvv.md

     }

     . ok
+    --Step6: [
-    --Step6: [: now let's restore to the point of venv0 which has got no AAA in it
+    now let's restore to the point of venv0 which has got no AAA in it
     ]
     {
       Name: "",
       Do: {
         {
-          "name": "virtualEnv",
           "cmd": {
             "name": "venv0",
             "action": "restore"
-          }
+          },
+          "name": "virtualEnv"
         }
       },
       Dox: <nil>,